 This is the classic case study of a “Need-Driven” failure.
 Facing a massive Philistine army and seeing his soldiers scattering, Saul felt a “vacuum” of security.

-The Failure at Amalek: “Your God” and the Shift to “Doing” (1 Samuel 15)
+The Failure at Amalek: “Your God” and the Total Dissociation (1 Samuel 15)

-• Doing vs. Being: Saul gave a long list of his “doings”—the battles he won and the mission he claimed to complete.
-He genuinely believed he was doing the right thing because his unintegrated needs had created a “wrong conviction.”
-Like many in ministry today, Saul was busy “doing” things for God while his “being” was miles away from Him.
+- The “Doing” Trap: Saul gave Samuel a detailed list of his “doings”—the mission he claimed to have completed and the religious excuses for his disobedience.
+He genuinely believed his “good works” (sacrificing the sheep) could compensate for his lack of “good being” (obedience).
+Like many in ministry today, Saul was busy “doing” things for God while his heart was miles away from Him.

 3. The Great Reversal: How the Gifts Departed